webiny-contrib/plugins/headlessCMS/secretText/README.md

 More details on `watch` command can be found [here](https://www.webiny.com/docs/how-to-guides/use-watch-command).

-### 10. Make the updates and raise the pull request
+### 10. Make the Updates and Raise the Pull Request
-You can make the respective code changes to `plugins/headlessCMS/secretText` directory.
+To improve the plugin, you can make the respective code changes to `plugins/headlessCMS/secretText` directory.
 Once the changes are ready, please create a pull request to https://github.com/webiny-contrib/plugins repository.